Past Research

 Support of Department of Energy-funded technology development projects

-Triton works with project awardees funded through a Department of Energy funding opportunity announcement to support the development of innovative environmental monitoring technologies and advance their technical readiness level for in-water deployment.
-Projects include:
+Triton worked with project awardees funded through a Department of Energy funding opportunity announcement to support the development of innovative environmental monitoring technologies and to advance their technical readiness level for in-water deployment.
+Projects included:

 - University of Washington Drifting Acoustic Instrumentation SYstem (DAISY)